-In June 2018, our shareholders and board of directors adopted the 2018 Share Incentive Plan, which we refer to as the 2018 Plan in this prospectus, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
-The maximum aggregate number of shares which may be issued pursuant to all awards is 17,672,728, plus an annual increase on the first day of each of the fiscal years of the Company after the completion of this offering during the term of this Plan commencing, by (i) an amount equal to 1.0% of the total number of the then outstanding shares or (ii) such fewer number of Shares as may be determined by the Board.
+In June 2018, our shareholders and board of directors adopted the 2018 Share Incentive Plan, which we refer to as the 2018 Plan in this annual report, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
+The maximum aggregate number of shares which may be issued pursuant to all awards is 17,672,728, plus an annual increase on the first day of each of the fiscal years of the Company after the completion of our initial public offering during the term of this Plan commencing, by (i) an amount equal to 1.0% of the total number of the then outstanding shares or (ii) such fewer number of Shares as may be determined by the Board.
+As of December 31, 2018, awards to purchase 670,000 ordinary shares have been granted and are outstanding under the 2018 Plan.